 Although it may be more difficult to rely on grants or competitions for your financing needs, it’s always worth keeping in mind that these options are out there.
 Ultimately, even though you’ll need to invest time and effort into finding the right grant program and going through the application process, the payoff will be significant if you can receive a grant.

-This being said, there are hundreds of grants available for small businesses—from government grants to private grants and more.
+There are hundreds of grants available for small businesses, from government grants to private grants and more.
 Plus, if your business is involved in technology, science, or related industries, you’ll be even more likely to qualify for many federal and state programs.

 At the end of the day, it’s important to remember: You never want to take on debt you don’t have a plan for paying back.
 Therefore, if you’re wondering how to get a small business loan without collateral, you may want to stop and ask yourself why that’s the case.

-If it’s because you don’t think you have anything valuable to offer or feel like you don’t have enough collateral for a business loan, then that is a valid concern.
-On the other hand, if you don’t want to put up collateral because you don’t want to deal with the hassle, that also makes sense.
-With both of these scenarios, however, it’s worth working with a lender to see if you do have something worth offering up or if you can find an alternative security measure that isn’t traditional collateral.
-By looking into the four options we discussed above, you might be able to find the right financing solution to meet your needs.
+Whether it’s because you don’t think you have anything valuable to offer or feel like you don’t have enough collateral for a business loan, or you don’t want to put up collateral because you don’t want to deal with the hassle, they both makes sense.